Vegan scalloped potatoes, a wonderfully comforting recipe perfect to enjoy during holidays like Thanksgiving. It only requires 10 ingredients!

 - Cover with aluminum foil and bake for 30 minutes.
 Then remove the foil and bake uncovered for another 30 minutes, or until the potatoes are golden brown and tender.

-- Keep the leftovers in an airtight container in the fridge for up to 5 days.
+- Serve immediately or store leftovers in an airtight container in the refrigerator for up to 5 days.

 Notes